chassisml/chassis/docs/docs/how-to-guides/frameworks.md

 Can't find the framework you are looking for?
 Feel free to fork this repository, add an example or two from your framework of choice, and open a PR.
 Or come chat with us directly on [Discord](https://discord.gg/tdfXFY2y)!

 !!! warning "Requirements"
-    *To follow these how-to guides, you must first install the `chassisml` Python SDK and connect to the Chassis service either on your local machine or on chassis.modzy.com within your Python IDE.
+    *To follow these how-to guides, you must first install the `chassisml` Python SDK and connect to the Chassis service either on your [local machine](../getting-started/deploy-manual.md) or to our [publicly-hosted](../getting-started/deploy-connect.mdd) instance within your Python IDE.
 You also will need an account with [Dockerhub](https://hub.docker.com/signup).*

     For help getting started, visit our [Tutorials](https://chassis.ml/tutorials/devops-deploy/) page.